 Truthfully, Silence only exists because Mexican producer Gaston Pavlovich (A Hologram for the King) eventually agreed to fully finance the budget, thought to be $50 million.
 Based on Silence’s very dim box office prospects, Pavlovich essentially flushed that $50m down the toilet, but he is the true patron saint of this movie, stepping in to allow Scorsese to create what is a very challenging, yet ultimately rewarding work of art.

-The challenging part is most obviously the 161-minute length, which features multiple dragged out sequences and is in no way lessened by any levity (I laughed twice because there’s one joke in the whole film and one character whose repeated attempts to absolve his acts of betrayal through the sacrament of Confession borders on black comedy) or even an orchestral score (the only song I remember hearing is the one sung by a persecuted Christian as he rejoices about getting to go to paradise moments before dying).
+The challenging part is most obviously the 161-minute length, which features multiple prolonged sequences and is in no way lessened by any levity or even an orchestral score.
+I laughed twice because there’s one joke in the whole film and one character whose repeated attempts to absolve his acts of betrayal through the sacrament of Confession borders on black comedy, and the only song I remember hearing is the one sung by a persecuted Christian as he rejoices about getting to go to paradise moments before dying.

 However, beyond the length the true challenge lies in the subject matter and what the film asks of its viewer.
 As Josh Tarpley laid out in his review for KeithLovesMovies, Silence ponders multiple big “what does it all mean, man?” ideas:

 Do our actions matter as long as we have the right beliefs?

 Do we worship the idea of being “correct” at the expense of real human connection/experience?

 Who are the “bad guys?”
 Those using their religion to torture others for believing differently?
 Or those bringing a foreign lifestyle to indigenous people, thus bringing torture and death to the innocent?

 Moreover, as per the film’s title, how do the faithful cope with God’s persistent silence, a question, incidentally, currently being explored in a very different way on HBO’s The Young Pope.
 No mysterious kangaroos pop up in Silence, I can tell you that.